 This upcoming feature is designed to extend the total battery life of your iPhone or iPad.
 It works by learning your daily routine and optimizing the charge cycle fo

-For example, if you normally charge your iPhone from 22:00–06:00 every night, then it isn’t good for the battery to get to 100% as quick as possible then sit for another six hours.
+For example, if you normally charge your iPhone from 22:00–06:00 every night, then it isn’t good for the battery to get to 100% as quickly as possible then sit for another six hours.

 If you have iPadOS or iOS 13, turn the feature on in the Battery Health section of your Battery settings.
 A notification appears on the lock screen when you’re using Optimized Battery Charging.
 You can tap this notification at any time to turn it off.